Bret Easton Ellis: Work

 The book plays with themes of media, celebrity, and political violence, and like its predecessor American Psycho it uses surrealism to convey a sense of postmodern dread.
 Although reactions to the novel were mixed, Ellis holds it in high esteem among his own works: "it's probably the best novel I've written and the one that means the most to me.
 And when I say "best"—the wrong word, I suppose, but I'm not sure what else to replace it with—I mean that I'll never have that energy again, that kind of focus sustained for eight years on a single project.
 I'll never spend that amount of time crafting a book that means that much to me.
 And I think people who have read all of my work and are fans understand that about Glamorama—it's the one book out of the seven I've published that matters the most."
-Ellis's novel Lunar Park (2005) uses the form of a celebrity memoir to tell a ghost story about the novelist "Bret Easton Ellis" and his chilling experiences in the apparently haunted home he shares with his wife and son.
+Ellis' novel Lunar Park (2005) uses the form of a celebrity memoir to tell a ghost story about the novelist "Bret Easton Ellis" and his chilling experiences in the apparently haunted home he shares with his wife and son.
 In keeping with his usual style, Ellis mixes absurd comedy with a bleak and violent vision.

 In 2010, Ellis released a follow-up to Less than Zero, Imperial Bedrooms.
 Taking place 25 years after the events of Less than Zero, it combines that book's ennui with the postmodernism of Lunar Park.
 It met with disappointing sales.
 For his original screenplay for the Paul Schrader-directed film The Canyons, Ellis won Best Screenplay at the 14th Melbourne Underground Film Festival, with the film also winning Best Foreign Film, Best Foreign Director and Best Female Actor, for Lindsay Lohan.
 Ellis released his first work of non-fiction, White, a collection of essays on contemporary political culture, in 2019.

 In late 2020, Ellis began to serialize his latest work, a fictionalized memoir called The Shards, through his podcast.
 It focuses on his adolescence in Los Angeles and a serial killer called the Trawler.
 On December 1, 2021, he announced on Instagram that the manuscript of The Shards had just arrived for him to look over.
 On May 20, 2022, he announced that the book could be preordered.
-It is to be published on January 17, 2023.
+It was published on January 17, 2023.